-I can’t tell you how many times I’ve just started typing with full intentions to go back and delete the introduction or get rid of whole sections because I feel like I’m not focused enough rambling.
+I can’t tell you how many times I’ve just started typing with full intentions to go back and delete the introduction or get rid of whole sections because I feel like I’m not focused enough.
 Sometimes I delete.
 Sometimes I don’t.

 Once your fingers start moving across the keyboard, just keep going.
 Editing was invented for a reason.
-My husband can barely read over my shoulder because my typos are abundant and I dump ideas without much attention to structure or formatting in my first drafts.
+My typos are abundant and I dump ideas without much attention to structure or formatting in my first drafts.
 They are truly ugly.